Page 1 of 1

 - Matter in the teeth of the hobbed bolt.

 - Possible need for lubrication in the extrusion path. <- ProtoPasta swears by this and their HTPLA far more susceptible to heat creep issues than eSun PLA+.
-I visited their factory last month and they even gave me a gel-cap nutritional supplement (some kind of oil) to drizzle onto the filament to help lubricate the pathway.
+I visited their factory last month and they even gave me a gel-cap nutritional spam (some kind of oil) to drizzle onto the filament to help lubricate the pathway.

 Re: heat creep